AlfonsoDelaLuna/Guidance_System/README.md

-# Guidance System
+# Guidance Management System

-This project is a comprehensive guidance system designed for educational institutions, such as schools and colleges.
+This project is a guidance system for educational institutions, such as schools and colleges.
 It provides a range of features to manage student records, track consultations, and facilitate various guidance-related activities.

 ## Process Before